Fiona slams Puerto Rico, entire island loses power

 The island has been under a hurricane warning since Saturday, when the National Hurricane Center alerted that Fiona could cause “life-threatening flooding and mudslides” as it ripped along the island’s coast.

-The hurricane warning continued through the weekend and was replaced by a tropical storm warning Monday.
+The hurricane warning continued through the weekend and was replaced by a tropical storm warning on Monday.

 Early Monday, the eye of the hurricane was on the move past the island, but heavy rainfall, flash flooding and other dangerous tropical storm conditions are still impacting the island as the storm passes by, according to the National Weather Service at San Juan.